leealbert52/leealbert52.github.io/_posts/2018-06-10-resampling_oversampling.md

+---
+title: "Resampling and Over-sampling in Imbalanced Machine Learning"
+layout: post
+date: 2018-06-10
+category : blog
+headerimage: false
+tag:
+- markdown
+- resampling
+- over-sampling
+- imbalanced machine learning
+star: true
+author: Albert F. Lee, Ph.D.
-Resampling and Over-sampling in Imbalanced Machine Learning
+description: Resampling and Over-sampling in Imbalanced Machine Learning
+---

 In this post I’ll explain the difference between resampling and oversampling in machine learning when the dataset is imbalanced.